 obnc contains the compiler with a build tool, a documentation generator and a small basic library of seven modules defined in The Oakwood Guidelines for Oberon-2 Compiler Developers.

-Obnc is implemented in C and should compile on any POSIX compatible operating system.
+Obnc is implemented in C, Bourne shell and AWK, and should compile on any POSIX compatible operating system.
 To build

 obnc you also need the Boehm-Demers-Weiser garbage collector GC.
 Further instructions are included in the